Tel quel

 French Expression

-Meaningas is, without modification, just like that; mediocre
+Meaning as is, without modification, just like that; mediocre

-Registernormal / informal
+Registers normal / informal

-Pronunciation [tehl kehl]
+Pronunciation French sound files [tehl kehl]

 IPA [tɛl kɛl]